 About

-Alongside political and cultural commentary, you’ll occasionally find more personal essays—reflections on experiences that shape how I see the world.
+Alongside political and economic commentary, you’ll occasionally find more personal essays—reflections on experiences that shape how I see the world.
 Those stories remind me that the personal and the political are never fully separate.

 About Me